-To compare solo and group conditions, we first computed the normalized reward rate (dividing reward rate by expected reward probability of remaining blocks; Fig. 2a) in order to control for faster reward depletion with more people searching for the same number of finite rewards (see Fig. S1).
-Using a hierarchical Bayesian regression (see Methods), we find that participants acquired greater rewards in smooth environments (posterior mean: 0.22, 95% Highest Density Interval: [0.19, 0.24]), with no influence of social condition (0.002 [-0.02, 0.02]) nor interaction between condition and environment (-0.02 [-0.05, 0.01]).
-Thus, both individuals and groups achieved higher foraging success in smooth environments.
+To understand how the environment and social interactions impacted performance, we examine the normalized reward rate (Fig. 2a), which controls for faster reward depletion in group rounds with more individuals searching for the same number of finite rewards (see Fig. S1).
+Using a hierarchical Bayesian regression (see Methods), we find that participants acquired greater rewards in smooth environments (posterior mean: 0.22, 95% Highest Posterior Density Interval: [0.19, (0.24]), but with no reliable influence of social condition (0.002)[-0.02, 0.02]), nor interaction between condition and environment (-0.02 [-0.05, 0.01]).
+Thus, both individuals and groups achieved higher foraging success in smooth environments, whereas the simultaneous informational benefits and competitive drawbacks of social foraging did not yield any reliable changes to performance at the aggregate level.
+We also found no reliable increases in foraging success over rounds (random: 0.00 [-0.01, 0.02]; smooth: 0.01 [-0.01, 0.04]), and thus have no evidence of meta-learning during the task.